Background

 • webui: directly hosted via HTTP on port 80/TCP

 All PHP files are obfuscated using ionCube.
-There are shady online services offering to decrypt the source code for you; I’d strongly advise against this from legal and security perspective.
-Keep in mind that I’m not a lawyer.
-For this blog post, we treat the source code as a black box.
+While there are dubious online services offering to decrypt the source code, I strongly advise against using them due to legal and security concerns.
+Please note that I am not a lawyer.
+For this blog post, we will treat the source code as a black box.

 Vulnerabilities